🧱 Our Journey

 Furniture and the first batch of kitchen equipment have arrived and are being staged for installation.
 Additional equipment will follow in the coming weeks as the space transitions from construction to setup.

 From the first-floor windows and open terrace, there is a partial view across surrounding heritage rooftops towards Merdeka 118 — a quiet contrast between old and new.
-In the coming weeks, postal boards are expected to be installed along the street-facing wall, creating more places for visitors to pause, observe, and take photographs from the upper floor.

 cons image 1